tkych/PreScript/README.markdown

 ### Output ###

-Output operator is an abstraction of the behavior painter when seeing the picture.
+Output operator is an abstraction of the behavior of the painter when seeing the picture.

 Dependencies